SoyFabianRG/SoyFabianRG/README.md

     </a>
 </h1>

+<h2 align = "center"> 👨‍💻 About me </h2>

-I'm studying a Bachelor of Science degree in Mathematics at the National Autonomous University of Mexico (UNAM) and I'm a Computer Science enthusiastic.
-When I was in high school, I write my first `Hello World!` in C. Now, I have knowledge in Front End development and general programming.
+- :game_die: I'm studying a Bachelor of Science degree in Mathematics at the National Autonomous University of Mexico (UNAM)

-> “Educate yourselves because we will need all your intelligence.
-Be excited because we will need all your enthusiasm.
-Organise because we will need all your strength” (Antonio Gramsci).
+- :computer: I'm a Computer Science enthusiastic
+- :rocket: When I was in high school, I wrote my first `Hello World!` in C languaje
+- :octocat: I have knowledge in Data Analysis and Front End development
+- :earth_americas: Languages: Spanish, English and French

 <h2 align = "center"> :mailbox_with_mail: Connect with me </h2>